reduced from 1 day in cycle time of process with automation

 With automation of 33 time consuming manual business processes, UiPath helps Future Generali India Life improve speed by eliminating a lot of rework in processes, as well as enhance productivity by redeploying freed FTEs in other processes.

-Future Generali India Life Insurance Company Limited (FGILI) is a joint venture between two leading groups: Future Group – a leading retailer in India and Generali Group - a global insurance group that features among the top 50 smartest companies in the world.
+Future Generali India Life Insurance Company Limited (FGILI) is a joint venture between two leading groups: Future Group–a leading retailer in India and Generali Group-a global insurance group that features among the top 50 smartest companies in the world.
 It was incorporated in September 2007 with the objective of actively protecting and enhancing people’s lives.
-Amongst the fastest growing life insurance companies for 2 consecutive years, Future Generali India Life has secured over 13.8 lakh people’s future with 95.15% claim settlement ratio.
-With 117 locations it has presence in major cities across India.
+Among the fastest growing life insurance companies for two consecutive years, Future Generali India Life has secured over 13.8 lakh people’s future with 95.15% claim-settlement ratio.
+With 117 locations, it has presence in major cities across India.
 Having firmly established its credentials in this segment and effectively leveraging the skill sets of both its JV partners, Future Generali India Life has evolved to become a total insurance solutions company.